We are open - safety is our top priority!

 Discount plans – including DentRite® – also offer exclusive member savings on prescription eyewear, hearing aids, prescription medication and more.
 Those in generally good dental health who will only require maintenance services may opt to use a discount plan for their dental needs.
 However, those whose oral health challenges that are severe may save more money with traditional insurance.

 If you’re on a budget, flexible financing is one way to make dental costs more manageable.
 CareCredit is one popular financing provider that’s accepted at over 200,000 healthcare providers nationwide.
-Many payment plans offer interest-free short-term financing if the balance is paid within a promotional period.
+Many payment options offer interest-free short-term financing if the balance is paid within a promotional period.
 Long-term financing of up to 60 months is also available for larger purchases.
 While choosing flexible financing may make managing costs easier, it does have some disadvantages:

 Navigating the world of insurance can be challenging, and we’re here to help.
 If you have questions about Medicare Advantage supplements, flexible financing or discount plans, contact our office, the AARP, or your local seniors’ organization for more details.